OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 <img src="./img/least.square.png" width="600" height="619" alt="Processing" style="text-align: center;">

 If needed, change the degree of the result polynom using the slider at the bottom of the screen.
+You can also use the left and right arrows of the keyboard.

 See the calculated coefficients in the console output.